Skip to Main Content

 Positions

 The Cho Lab would like to hire a post-doctoral associate to work on neuroimaging studies of developmental neuropsychopathology.
 The Cho Lab uses multimodal imaging to identify vulnerabilities in the neurodevelopmental process that present risks for developing psychiatric illnesses in childhood and adolescence.
-We are a lab within the Child Study Center, Department of Psychiatry and N3 Division at Yale.
+We are a lab within the Child Study Center, Department of Psychiatry at Yale.

 The post-doctoral associate will have the opportunity to work on multimodal neuroimaging studies of developmental psychopathology that aim to understand the effects of motivation on cognition in adolescent depression, in psychosis or schizophrenia, and in typical populations.
 This includes studies that are collecting data, work on data collected within the lab, and applications to the ABCD dataset and other publicly available developmental datasets.